zacharywelch/partner_authentication/README.md

     $ rails g partner_authentication:install

-This generates an `ApiKey` model and executes `rake db:migrate` with the new migration.
+This generates migrations and models for partner authentication.

 ## Usage

+After installing the gem two models are added to your `app/models` directory.

-Each `ApiKey` is mapped to a partner ID token in the `partners` table.
+`ApiKey` represents an api token and is mapped to the `partners` table. `AuthorizedIp` maintains a list of trusted IPs, which can be static or ranges.
+For more information see [api_key](https://cagit.careerbuilder.com/zwelch/partner_authentication/blob/master/test/dummy/app/models/api_key.rb) and [authorized_ip](https://cagit.careerbuilder.com/zwelch/partner_authentication/blob/master/test/dummy/app/models/authorized_ip.rb).

 An authentication filter is automatically included in `ActionController::Base` or `ActionController::API` if you're using [rails-api](https://github.com/rails-api/rails-api).